Civic Repair in an Algorithmic World

 Yet technology itself is agnostic.
 Whether technology fragments or repairs is a matter of how it is designed, governed, and embedded into civic life.

 This intimate salon-style gathering, part of our Capital Dialogues Signal Salon series, convenes civic innovators, policymakers, technologists, and civic stewards on the sidelines of the IMF-World Bank Spring Meetings.
 They will explore how participatory digital infrastructure can help restore legitimacy, rebuild trust, and modernize collective decision-making without hollowing out institutions.
 Grounded in real-world pilots and policy experience, the conversation aims to surface unresolved tensions and practical signals for the future of civic participation.
-Apply to attend here.

 Hosts